benmangold/container-image-template/README.md

 ```

-Locally you'll want to `make install` when first setting up the repo to install dependencies, then run `make test` to build and run tests on the image.
+Locally you'll want to run `make install` once when first setting up the repo to install dependencies, then repeatedly run `make test` to build and run tests on the image.

 Other `make` commands available: